apersongithub/Revert-YouTube-UI/README.md

 document.cookie = "PREF=f6=8";

-# Your youtube ui should be back to normal!
+your youtube ui should be back to normal!